 No. Only saved Wi-Fi passwords, Bluetooth pairings, VPN configs, and cellular settings are removed.
 Photos, apps, and contacts are untouched.
 You’ll re-enter Wi-Fi passwords after the reset.

-Your iPhone can connect to a router without the router having internet access.
-The Wi-Fi icon shows local network connection, not internet.
-Try loading a website to confirm.
-If it fails, restart the router and check with your internet provider whether there’s an outage in your area.
+Your iPhone can connect to a router without that router having internet access.
+The Wi-Fi icon shows local network connection, not internet itself.
+Try loading any website to confirm.
+If it fails, restart the router and check with your internet provider whether there is an outage in your area.

-#How do I know if my iPhone’s Wi-Fi hardware is damaged?
+How do I know if my iPhone Wi-Fi hardware is damaged?

 IP address conflicts and DHCP lease issues cause this.
 Go to Settings > Wi-Fi, tap the i next to the network, and tap Renew Lease.
-If it keeps happening, try setting a static IP.
+If the drops continue, try setting a static IP.
 Also check that your router isn’t assigning the same IP to multiple devices.